mayeechen/mayeechen.github.io/_pages/about.md

 <!--I'm interested in using a theoretical lens to improve modern machine learning techniques from the data side of things (what is often referred to as **data-centric AI**).
 Recently, I've been focusing on problems in data mixing, data labeling, and data representations, especially in the setting where there are multiple input signals or objectives.
 Moving forward, I am particularly excited about developing a more principled understanding of how models learn from data.-->

 I'm interested in studying and improving the fundamentals of modern machine learning through data (often known as **data-centric AI**).
 On the model training side, I work on data mixing, curriculum learning, synthetic data, and data labeling.
 On the inference side, I work on techniques such as ensembling, routing, and verification.
 Currently, I am thinking about how to develop and operationalize a more principled understanding of how models learn from data (what skills does data teach the model?
 Does it matter if the data is synthetic or real?)
-I am currently a research intern at the [Allen Institute for Artificial Intelligence (AI2)](https://allenai.org/), driving data mixing efforts for their OLMo open-source language models.
+I am currently a research intern at the [Allen Institute for Artificial Intelligence (AI2)](https://allenai.org/), driving data mixing efforts for their Olmo open-source language models.

 <!--I'm interested in using theoretical tools to understand and improve on modern machine learning techniques.